-- How can I get a box in my area?
+- How can I get a bin in my area?

 - Can you pick up a donation from my house?

-- I want to drop off clothes but the box is full, what do I do?
+- I want to drop off clothes but the bin is full.
+What do I do?

-- How many boxes do you collect from?
+- How many bins do you collect from?

-- I mistakenly put an heirloom or other valuable in a box.
+- I mistakenly put an heirloom or other valuable in a bin.
 What do I do?

-- What happens to materials that are recycled?
+- What happens to materials that you drop in our bins?

-- Can I put books or toys in the box?
+- Can I put books or toys in the bin?

 - Can I donate money instead of clothing?